What is a differential income statement?

 Chevron

-What is the analytical result?
+What is analytical accounting?

 Chevron